In-Orbit GRB Identification Using LLM-based model for the CXPD CubeSat: Result

 We conducted ground-based simulations of GRB observations and onboard data processing to evaluate our model's performance.
 These simulations replicated the observational conditions of a CubeSat in orbit, focusing on GRBs within a continuous X-ray spectrum range of 2-10 keV.

 During the observation phase, the CubeSat collects various types of monitoring data, including timestamps, detector temperature, pressure, voltage, and current.
 Additionally, it records scientific data such as pulse signal intensity on the Gas Microchannel Plate (GMCP) lower surface and chip-triggered pixel values.
-All this data is stored in a highly compressed binary format within the onboard data storage unit to optimize memory usage.
+All of these data are stored in a highly compressed binary format within the onboard data storage unit to optimize memory usage.

-Upon completion of the observation period, the CubeSat transitions into a data transmission state.
-Raw observation data is transmitted to an in-orbit computing platform via an inter-satellite communication system.
-On this computing platform, we deployed a C++-based data parsing and processing software framework designed to interpret the raw CubeSat data.
-This framework converts engineering data into commonly used analysis formats, such as CERN ROOT and NUMPY files.
+Upon completion of the observation period, the CubeSat transitions to a data transmission state.
+Raw observation data are transmitted to an in-orbit computing platform via an inter-satellite communication system.
+On this computing platform, we have implemented a C++-based data parsing and processing software framework designed to interpret the raw CubeSat data.
+This framework converts engineering data into commonly used analysis formats, such as CERN ROOT and PYTHON numpy files.

 For track data, the parsing framework employs erosion and clustering algorithms to remove noise from images and separate clusters formed by different tracks.
 For GMCP lower surface data, the framework translates pulse intensity into photon energy information based on pre-calibrated ground calibration results (specific energies: 2.98 keV, 4.51 keV, 5.4 keV, 5.89 keV, 6.40 keV, and 8.04 keV).
 It also corrects these values according to real-time chamber temperature monitoring data collected during the observation.